DBYardstick/TPC-C/README.md

 either.
 The serialization and deserialization of user-defined types consumes CPU which can be put to better use.

   TODO: The code currently in place violates both the above decisions, for lack of time.
 Fix code to adhere to the above two decisions.

+9. Use `Repeatable Read` as the default transaction isolation level

+  This is to satisfy the requirements of the TPC-C specification, which requires that the `New Order`, `Payment`, `Delivery` and `Order Status` transactions should have `repeatable read` isolation from each other (see clause 3.4 of the specification for more details).
+Also, the 'Stock Level' transactions are subject to less stringent isolation: `read committed`.

+	A transaction operating with `repeatable read` isolation may encounter serialization errors.
+But since 'Order Status' and 'Stock Level' transactions are read-only transactions, they will never encounter these serialization errors in Postgres.
+So I don't bother changing transaction isolation to `read committed` before executing `Stock Level` transaction; not doing so reduces at least one network round-trip per `Stock Level` transaction.